YiningJenny/FinalYearProject/blog.md

 - To recap the story of my inspiration, tower babel.
 The first generation of the physical game was a brilliant way to convey the existence of language barriers.
 The second digital generation emphasises the importance of collaboration.
 Additionally, both generations of the game are co-operative multiplayer.
 However, due to time constraints, we removed all co-operative elements in the third generation.
 Now, I can reintroduce co-operation in the fourth generation because in the story of tower babel, those who tried to co-operate to build a tower in case of a second flood were punished by the gods. "collaboration" and "language" can be the two core machanics in my game.
 The mode of cooperation ccan be:
   - digital - two players chase each other in the game
-  - physical - one player conduct and another operate
+  - physical - one player conduct and another operate I'm interested in both, I'll try make two playable versions and test them.
 ## 17th Oct - start Unity level design

-- Sketch of the two version and some of the Hanzi components that I want to use.
+- Sketch of the two game version and some of the Hanzi components that I want to use.

 ![第四关关卡设计草稿](https://github.com/YiningJenny/FinalYearProject/assets/119497753/9022e3b3-3b8a-460a-a9eb-1005f42448c6)

-- another unfinished version of new level: I followed the method of disassembling the kanji into different parts and lowering the colour contrast of the fonts for the game background.
+- another unfinished version of new level: I followed the method of disassembling the Hanzi into different parts and lowering the colour contrast of the fonts for the game background.
 Both on top and bottom of the screen, I used the 'spikes' word from Chinese hieroglyphics.
 Since Chinese hieroglyphics is more based on image, I except audience can recognize the meaning of the word by its shape.
 I also plan to apply more hieroglyphics to my game in this way.

 ![新版第四关](https://github.com/YiningJenny/FinalYearProject/assets/119497753/4c0745ea-d2fc-410b-bdb0-e8412fee8694)
 ![image](https://github.com/YiningJenny/FinalYearProject/assets/119497753/1ff41d16-759f-41c8-8795-b1a567dbdf72)